nerdie01/SPIDER/README.txt

+# this repo has been modified to work with octave! not everything has been updated

 At one point or another, the following Toolboxes were required.
 I would install all to be safe.
 1. Computer Vision Toolbox
 2. GPU Coder